Digitex Token Tops One Day Trading Volume of $5.13 Million (DGTX)

 Buying and Selling Digitex Token

-It is usually not currently possible to buy alternative cryptocurrencies such as Digitex Token directly using US dollars.
-Investors seeking to trade Digitex Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Digitex Token using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Digitex Token directly using U.S. dollars.
+Investors seeking to acquire Digitex Token should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Digitex Token using one of the aforementioned exchanges.

 Receive News & Updates for Digitex Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.